Raksha-Sahyadri-ECE/VSDSquadron_Project/Task 5/report.md

 This project implements a system where an FPGA receives serial data over UART and dynamically displays it on an output device — 7-segment display.
 It demonstrates how FPGAs can be used to bridge communication and real-time display systems.

 The system responds to user input sent via UART (e.g., from a computer terminal or microcontroller) and updates the displayed value accordingly.
-In our case, pressing keys sequentially displays numbers from 0 to 9 in order.
+Pressing respective keys displays corresponding numbers.

 ## Key Learning Objectives

-- Implement UART reception in Verilog:** Understand how to build and integrate a UART receiver module using an 8N1 protocol (8 data bits, no parity, 1 stop bit).
+- Implement UART reception in Verilog: Understand how to build and integrate a UART receiver module using an 8N1 protocol (8 data bits, no parity, 1 stop bit).
 - Interface with display hardware: Learn to drive a 7-segment display using segment encoding and GPIO control.
 - Synchronize serial and display data: Buffer incoming serial bytes and decode them for display in real time.
 - Develop a state-driven display controller: Use finite state machines to manage numeric transitions and invalid input handling.